isomerpages/np-csea/pages/faq.md

 Do you have questions about the programme?
 Find out more through the answers below or send your question to **[askcsea@np.edu.sg](mailto:askcsea@np.edu.sg).**

-**1) I want to go for GEIP!
+**1) I want to go for Overseas Internship!
 How do I know if I qualify?**

 There are usually two rounds of application for March and September internship semesters.
-All eligible students from polytechnics and autonomous universities are welcome to apply for GEIP.
+All eligible students from polytechnics and autonomous universities are welcome to apply for Overseas Internship.
 If you are not a student at Ngee Ann Polytechnic, please check with your institution or email us to inquire about eligibility.

 Students who are self-starters, who are open to learning from startups, and have evidence of their interest in entrepreneurship are welcome to apply!

-**2) Can anyone apply for GEIP?**
+**2) Can anyone apply for Overseas Internship?**

 The internship programme is open to all students who are Singaporeans and Singapore Permanent Residents.
 Please check with your institution or email us if you are interested.